 Cut a thin slice of bolo pretu and it is near-black, dense, and moist, intensely boozy and fruity, the burnt sugar lending a deep bittersweet edge.
 Bite: rich and heavy like a plum pudding, the rum-soaked prunes and raisins jammy and concentrated, warm with mixed spice, the caramel almost smoky.
-A grand, potent celebration cake — Curaçao's wedding and Christmas centerpiece.
+A potent cake — Curaçao's wedding and Christmas centerpiece.

 Steeping the dried fruit in rum for weeks plumps and concentrates it into a boozy paste; burnt-sugar caramel gives the near-black color and bittersweet depth.
 A long, low bake sets the dense, fruit-heavy batter through, and 'feeding' it with rum afterward keeps it moist for months — a keeping cake like British black cake.